 - Psychological Studies

-Students who are eligible to take the internship course, students need to have completed a minimum of 60 credits with a 2.5 or higher GPA or a minimum of 45 credits with a 3.0 or higher GPA (as well as some foundational courses required by each major).
+In order to be eligible to take the internship course, students need to have completed a minimum of 60 credits with a 2.5 or higher GPA or a minimum of 45 credits with a 3.0 or higher GPA (as well as some foundational courses required by each major).
 The course is led by a faculty supervisor.
 Assignments vary depending on the course taken.
 This course is done while also working at the internship site.
 Final grade for the internship course is also determined by the faculty supervisor.